 This aspect of FACTA requires all federal banking agencies, the Federal Trade Commission, and the National Credit Union Administration to work together.
-They’re required to create rules and regulations to prevent identity theft stemming from address changes.
-Notice of address changes, as one might expect, are the first clues that identity theft is in motion.
+They’re required to create rules and regulations to prevent possible identity theft stemming from address changes.
+As one might expect, notice of address changes are the first clues that identity theft is in motion.

 Here are the red flag rules:

 - All users of consumer reports must respond to address discrepancies.

 - All debit and credit card issuers must assess whether a change of address is legitimate or not, and must do so within a set period of time.

 - Each financial institution must create and implement an identity theft prevention program.